THE WEDDING PHOTO GUIDE

 A first look should be done if we will have no sunlight after the ceremony for formal portraits.
 Personally, I think it's a great way to have a private moment alone.

-If you do a first look we will be able to do wedding party and family formal portraits before the ceremony.
-Leaving time after the ceremony for any extra or extended family photos and more of you two!
+If you do a first look we will be able to do wedding party and family portraits before the ceremony.
+Leaving time after the ceremony for any extra or extended family portraits and more portraits of you two!

-Cocktail hour is reserved for formal portraits indefinitely, BUT if all your portraits are done then you get to mingle with your guests and enjoy the yummy hors d'ouerves and signature drinks you picked out!
+Cocktail hour is reserved for portraits indefinitely, however, if all your portraits are done then you get to mingle with your guests and enjoy the hors d'ouerves and signature drinks you picked out.

 Location

-I wander around your venue to find the best light, I will coordinate it.
+I wander around your venue to find the best light and locations, I will coordinate it.

 05.